matthiku/cSpot/readme.md

 ## Technical Blah blah
 ### Code
+#### Backend
 This PHP project is based on the [Laravel 5.2 framework](https://laravel.com/) with the [Socialite](https://github.com/laravel/socialite) and [LaravelCollective](https://laravelcollective.com) extensions.
+#### Frontend
+Currently, the focus is on the backend development so there is no AJAX and only little Javascript involved.

+The design is intended to be fully responsive with a mobile-first approach and uses the [Bootstrap framework](http://v4-alpha.getbootstrap.com/) in version 4.
+(Which is also beta but hopefully will be fully released before this project is out of beta!)

 #### Prerequisites
 For the requirements, check [Laravel's website](https://laravel.com/docs/5.2#installation).
 Mainly, you need to have console access to your web server and need to have [Composer](http://getcomposer.org) and [Git](http://git-scm.com/download) installed.

 Composer handles the various dependencies for the Laravel framework.
 Git is being used to clone the project from the Git hub and also to keep it updated afterwards.
 Insofar Git is optional and not needed to actually run the project.

 ##### Database
-c-SPOT uses mySQL, so your web server needs to have mySQL installed.
-However, Laravel allows for various other database tools, so you can actually modify this requirement.
+Out of the box, c-SPOT uses a mySQL database to save all the data.
+However, Laravel provides for various other database tools, so you can actually modify this requirement.

 ### Installation